Testimonials from scholars

 One of my favorite parts of being in SLI was going to read to little kids who were struggling with reading.
 It felt amazing to be able to help the kids, as I had once been one of them.

-I’m currently studying for a computer science degree, as programming has always been a topic of great interest for me.
 Thanks to your support, SLI has greatly helped many of my classmates and me be able to pay for college."

 Ariel